Indiana University

 McNutt Dining Hall (Northwest neighborhood of campus) includes a designated Free From the major 9 allergens Concept, Free From IX.
 It is open 7 days a week, 3 meals throughout the day.
 It is a Certified AllerCheck location through MenuTrinfo, meaning it has an annual audit of 27 allergy safety standards.
 Items are not self serve.
 All equipment remains in the location for allergen free food prep.
 We have a separate dishwasher within the concept for ware washing.

 IU Dining also has a designated 'Worry Free Zone' at Forest Dining Hall.
 It is self serve, so students have freedom to customize meals with basic ingredients.
 It offers items free of gluten, fish/shellfish, peanuts, and tree nuts.
-A designated gluten free toaster oven, GF pasta, GF cereals, GF bread for make your own sandwiches, and gluten free waffle batter with waffle maker are available.
+A designated gluten free toaster oven, GF pasta, GF cereals, allergen free bread for make your own sandwiches, and gluten free waffle batter with waffle maker are available.

 Food Allergy Management: Nutrition: IU Dining: Indiana University